IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:52.1.1.3 Report Reader

+A Report Reader presents to the user the report, including the multimedia content included in the report as well as all hyperlinks.
 When users click on the hyperlinks, the Report Reader presents the referenced images to the user in a way that the user can interact with the images (e.g., windowing, zooming, panning, toggle annotations, etc.).

-A Report Reader shall provide [Level 2 Interactivity](#152416-level-of-interactivity), i.e., intermediate image viewing capabilities, as discussed in Section 1:52.4.1.6.
-A Report Reader may support additional advanced behavior.
+A Report Reader shall support the display requirements as defined in [Display Requirements](#152116-display-requirements) A Report Reader may support additional advanced behavior.

 > Note: The Report Reader may satisfy the baseline image viewing capabilities by retrieving DICOM objects and rendered by itself, or retrieve rendering of DICOM objects using WADO-RS Retrieve [RAD-107], or a combination of both.